 The account is locked (Lockedout=True).

-The user lock time can be viewed in the value of the lockoutTime user attribute:
+The user lockout time can be viewed in the value of the lockoutTime user attribute:

 Get-ADUser D.McAllister -Properties Name,lockoutTime | Select-Object Name,@{n='lockoutTime';e={[DateTime]::FromFileTime($_.lockoutTime)}}